OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Experiments

 \subsection{Ablation Study}

-To comprehensively validate each module in OpenGround, we conduct extensive ablation studies on the OpenTarget dataset.
-All experiments use the same settings as the main results, and we report Acc@0.50.
+To validate each module in OpenGround, we conduct ablation studies on the OpenTarget.
+All experiments use the same settings as the main results.

-\paragraph{Effect of Predefined $\olt$.} As shown in \cref{tab:ablation_comparison}, rows (1) and (2), OpenGround remains effective even without a predefined $\olt$, outperforming baselines that use ground-truth $\olt$.
-Nevertheless, incorporating an initial $\olt$ offers a beneficial prior that further improves performance.
+\paragraph{Effect of Initial $\olt$.} As shown in \cref{tab:ablation_comparison}, OpenGround remains effective even without an initial $\olt$, outperforming baselines with GT $\olt$.
+Nevertheless, incorporating an initial $\olt$ offers priors that further improves performance.

-\paragraph{Task Chain Construction Strategy.} We compare several strategies in \cref{sec:task_chain_construction} for constructing the cognitive task chain.
-As shown in \cref{tab:ablation_comparison} (rows 1, 3-6), our full strategy performs the best, leaving a large margin. \cref{fig:task_chain_result_comp} illustrates a comparison between \textbf{Jump} and \textbf{Full} strategies, where the latter exhibits more coherent reasoning and accurate localization through progressive cognitive planning.
-Considering both \cref{tab:ablation_comparison} and \cref{fig:task_chain_edit_distance}, we find that strategies more human-like yield superior grounding performance, emphasizing the value of our constructed human-like task chain in open-world grounding.

-\paragraph{Annotation Design in Single-Step Grounding.} Previous methods either annotate all objects in a view, causing visual clutter, or only the candidates, losing useful spatial context.
-We propose a balanced strategy that annotates both previously grounded objects and current candidates.
-As shown in \cref{tab:ablation_comparison}, rows (1), (7) and (8), our design effectively preserves visual clarity while providing contextual cues.
+\paragraph{Task Chain Construction Strategy.} We compare several grounding plan construction strategies (\cref{tab:ablation_comparison}, rows 1, 3--6): \textbf{Random} uses a random order; \textbf{Jump} grounds target directly once an object confirmed; \textbf{Difficulty} prioritizes easier objects by candidate set size; \textbf{Semantic} orders by relevance to the target; \textbf{Task Chain} is our strategy and achieves the best performance. \cref{fig:task_chain_result_comp} further compares with \textbf{Jump}, where ours yields more coherent intermediate grounding and more accurate grounding via progressive planning.
+Together with \cref{fig:task_chain_construction_process}, these results demonstrate that human-like planning improves open-world grounding.

-\paragraph{Influence of VLM.} To verify VLM dependence and resource adaptability, we replace the default GLM-4.5V \cite{vteam2025glm45v} with VLMs of varying scales.
-As shown in Rows (1) and (9)-(11) of \cref{tab:ablation_comparison}, switching to smaller VLMs induces minimal performance degradation, even that the compact Qwen3-VL-32B \cite{qwen3technicalreport} only drops 3.8\% in Acc@0.50.
-This confirms our framework’s core advantage stems from the ACR module rather than large-scale VLM capabilities: notably, the 32B small model still outperforms baselines that leverage GT $\olt$ (e.g., 10\% higher than VLM-Grounder).
+\paragraph{Influence of VLM.} To verify VLM dependence and adaptability, we replace the default GLM-4.5V \cite{vteam2025glm45v} with VLMs of varying scales.
+As shown in \cref{tab:scanrefer_comparison,tab:nr3d_comparison,tab:ablation_comparison}, OpenGround’s advantage stems from our contributions rather than large-scale VLM capabilities.
+Notably, smaller VLMs induces minimal performance degradation, even that the Qwen3-VL-32B \cite{qwen3technicalreport} only drops 3.8\%, still outperforms baselines that leverage GT $\olt$ (\eg, 10\% higher than VLM-Grounder).